-Different terrain for horses such as access to sloping or hilly areas, and the introduction of obstacles such as felled logs and uneven surfaces could make use of different muscle groups.
+Different terrain for horses and donkeys, such as access to sloping or hilly areas, and the introduction of obstacles such as felled logs and uneven surfaces could make use of different muscle groups.

 Access to woodland and rough grazing, a sand-filled area or pond could also provide enrichment within the field or track setting, whilst also encouraging movement.
 Scratching posts would probably also be well received by horses, especially if access to suitable substitutes like trees is limited.